-NATIONAL VICE PRESIDENT
+NATIONAL SENIOR VICE PRESIDENT

 A member of the U.S. Marine Corps from 1981 to 1985, Albertson served as a weather observer and assistant forecaster attached to Marine Aircraft Group 31 in Beaufort, SC.
 He sustained a T-7 complete spinal cord injury in 1994.

-He joined PVA because he loves helping newly injured veterans find ways to make their lives better.
-What Albertson wants the public to know about PVA is “How our programs help all veterans.
+He joined PVA because he loves helping newly injured Veterans find ways to make their lives better.
+Albertson loves the outdoors and has many outdoor hobbies .
+Albertson wants the public to know that PVA’s programs “help all Veterans.
 We also impact their caregivers and children immensely.
 PVA is the loudest voice for the disabled community.”